-Clear Channel Outdoor is one of the world’s leading Out of Home media owners.
-Across their large, diverse out-of-home portfolio of half a million sites in 22 countries throughout Europe, Asia and Latin America, they boost brands by connecting them with the people they want to reach, with media and ideas that enlighten, entertain, charm, challenge and influence.
+Clear Channel Outdoor is one of the world’s leading Out-of-Home media owners.
+Across their large, diverse Out-of-Home portfolio of half a million sites in 22 countries throughout Europe, Asia, USA and Latin America, they boost brands by connecting them with the people they want to reach, with media and ideas that enlighten, entertain, charm, challenge and influence.
 In the UK alone, they operate more than 35,000 sites nationwide, from Inverness in Scotland to Truro in Cornwall and in every major urban area in between.

-The Riverflex team’s solution was to create a data ecosystem (data lake and data pipeline) that would be central to providing Sales and operations teams across the organisation with access to near real-time campaign performance data.
-Based upon the technical needs to enable the data lake, we envisioned a cloud-based platform that would accommodate different types of data and compute needs that were most relevant to the business – a data pipeline that ingests and normalizes data to a data lake which acts as a central repository, discovery through a data catalog, data access methods to support disparate needs integrated with a cloud compute environment for applications and analytics.
+The Riverflex team’s solution was to create a data ecosystem – data lake and data pipeline – to provide the Sales and Operations teams access to near real-time campaign performance data.
+We envisioned a cloud-based platform that would deliver business relevant insight leveraging multiple data-types and scalable compute power.
+The platform included: a data pipeline that ingests and normalises data into the central data lake repository, discovery through a data catalogue, data access methods that support disparate functional needs, and scalable cloud compute capability for applications and analytics.
 Azure was chosen as the cloud provider.
-Riverflex was engaged to drive the process to build and support the Azure technology foundation, security implementation, continuous integration/continuous delivery (CI/CD) pipeline and create the application stack to support the data lake and ETL ingestion pipeline.
+Riverflex drove the process to build and support the Azure technology foundation, security implementation, continuous integration/continuous delivery (CI/CD) pipeline and create the application stack to support the data lake and ETL ingestion pipeline.

-The key elements of the cloud infrastructure, data and compute platform that we created are described below.
+The 10 key elements of the cloud infrastructure, data and compute platform are described below.

 Infrastructure as Code (IaC) was implemented as a method to provision and manage IT infrastructure through the use of source code, rather than through standard operating procedures and manual processes.
-IaC helps the devops team to automate the infrastructure deployment process in a repeatable, consistent manner, also providing the benefit to easily deploy standard infrastructure environments in other regions where the cloud provider operates so they can be used for backup and disaster recovery.
+IaC helps the DevOps team to automate the infrastructure deployment process in a repeatable, consistent manner.
+It is also helpful to easily deploy standard infrastructure environments in other regions where the cloud provider operates so they can be used for backup and disaster recovery.

 By employing cloud serverless compute and storage, such as Blob and object stores, the organisation leverages the ability to build and run applications and services and with infinite elasticity without using physical hardware.
 In addition, all existing costs associated with managing servers and containers (operating system updates, maintenance updates, image snapshots, backups, restarts, etc.) largely disappeared.

-The introduction of a data catalog provided a single searchable glossary of data that is available to the organization, including the data source, definition and entitlements.
-The data catalog built on top of the data lake allows users to find the data they need and then use it in the tools that they prefer along with ensuring information boundaries and data contracts are not violated.
+The introduction of a data catalogue provided a single searchable glossary of data that is available to the organisation, including the data source, definition and entitlements.
+The data catalogue built on top of the data lake allows users to find the data they need and then use it in the tools that they prefer along with ensuring information boundaries and data contracts are not violated.

 An Application Program Interface (API) is a set of software routines that allow programs to interact.
 The use of an API at the organisation allowed data from the enterprise data lake to be accessed by upstream applications that rely on it.
 Additionally, the API enabled end users (both internal & external) access to data for their individual analytics and modelling needs.
 External parties were able to integrate the APIs with their inhouse sales systems, to better improve programmatic buying and monitoring of campaign delivery.